langchain-ai/langchain/README.md

 - _FAISS_:
   - Install requirements with `pip install faiss` for Python 3.7 and `pip install faiss-cpu` for Python 3.10+.
 - _Manifest_:
-  - Install requirements with `pip install manifest-ml`
+  - Install requirements with `pip install manifest-ml` (Note: this is only available in Python 3.8+ currently).

 ## 🚀 What can I do with this